-However the findings of the most carefully analysed case series revealed that :
+However the finding of the most carefully analysed case series revealed that :

-1. At 6 months, 16 percent with internal fixation had failure of fixation but only 2-3 percent of those with hemiarthroplasty had a dislocation of the prosthesis.
+1. At 6 months, 16 percent with internal

+fixation had failure of fixation but only 2-3 percent of those with hemiarthroplasty had a dislocation of the prosthesis.

-2. At an average of two year follow up, 32 percent with internal fixation had a non-union and 16 percent had avascular necrosis.
+2. At an average of two year follow up, 32 percent with internal fixation had a non-union and 16 percent had avascular necrosis

-The need for reoperation after internal fixation was 35 percent at two years ; rate that was substantially higher than that after unipolar hemiarthroplasty at 3-6 years postoperatively (16 percent).
+The need for reoperation after internal fixation was 35 percent at two years ; that was higher than after unipolar hemiarthroplasty at 3-6 years postoperatively (16 percent).